 The Company is governed by the Board of Directors and its various committees.
 The Board and its committees have general oversight responsibility for the affairs of the Company.
 In exercising its fiduciary duties, the Board represents and acts on behalf of Unifi's shareholders.
 The Board has adopted written corporate governance policies, principles and guidelines, known as the Corporate Governance Guidelines.
-The Board also has adopted (i) a Code of Business Conduct and Ethics (the "Code of Ethics"), which applies to the Company's directors and executive officers, including the principal executive officer, principal financial officer and principal accounting officer, and (ii) an Ethical Business Conduct Policy Statement (the "Ethics Policy Statement"), which applies to the Company's directors and the Ethics Policy Statement include guidelines relating to the ethical handling of actual or potential conflicts of interest, compliance with laws, accurate financial reporting and other related topics.
+The Board also has adopted (i) a Code of Business Conduct and Ethics (the "Code of Ethics"), which applies to the Company's directors and executive officers, including the principal executive officer, principal financial officer and principal accounting officer, and (ii) an Ethical Business Conduct Policy Statement (the "Ethics Policy Statement"), which applies to the Company's directors and all of the Company's officers and employees.
+The Code of Ethics and the Ethics Policy Statement include guidelines relating to the ethical handling of actual or potential conflicts of interest, compliance with laws, accurate financial reporting and other related topics.